 Your collection account

-Changing information on Art Detective
+Changing information on Art UK yourself

-Please note comments made from collection accounts will appear on behalf of the collection.
+Please note that comments made from collection accounts will appear on behalf of the collection.
 If you are from a collection but would like to comment personally, please register for a personal account (see 'Sign in', and select the option 'I'm new here'.)

 We need collections to be involved